AdeshGhadage/KrishiSevak/README.md

 # KrishiSevak

-Theme Name: Krishi Sevak - An intelligent agricultural advisor Theme Benefits: Our solution directly empowers Indian farmers with instant, actionable agricultural intelligence that addresses their daily decision-making process.
+Krishi Sevak - An intelligent agricultural advisor

+Our solution directly empowers Indian farmers with instant, actionable agricultural intelligence that addresses their daily decision-making process.
 This will help them make their own informed decisions without having to rely on any other person or organisation.
 Farmer-centric decision support - Context-aware advice to farmers for any queries related to crop type, crop disease and their preventive measures, market fertilizer prices, government schemes and local climate.

 Localized language support - Handles multiple language support in terms of speech as well as text for better accessibility in the rural parts of India.